KRushton218/swift-send/README.md

 2. Select "Create Action Item"
 3. The message becomes a tracked task

+### Deleting Content

+**Delete Chats:**
+1. Swipe left on any chat in the main list
+2. Tap the delete button
+3. Chat is removed from your list only (other participants can still access the conversation)

+**Delete Messages:**
+1. Long-press your own message in a chat
+2. Select "Delete" from the context menu
+3. Message is permanently removed for all participants

+**Delete Action Items:**
+1. Swipe left on any action item
+2. Tap the delete button
+3. Action item is permanently removed

+**Toggle Action Items:**
+- Tap the circle icon next to any action item to mark it complete/incomplete

 ## Security

-- Users can only access their own data in `/users/{uid}`
+- Users can only read their own chat lists and action items in `/users/{uid}`
-- All operations require authentication
+- Authenticated users can write to any user's chat list (required for creating chats and updating message metadata)
+- Users can only read and write their own action items
-- User profiles are readable by authenticated users (for chat display)
+- User profiles are readable by all authenticated users (for chat display)
-- Chat access controlled by authentication (development mode)
+- Users can only edit their own profiles
+- Users can only delete their own messages (enforced via validation rule)
+- Global chat data in `/chats/{chatId}` is accessible to all authenticated users

 ## File Structure